[Analysis] Europe's summer wildfires: the lessons to be learnt

 National authorities, he said, need to manage the forest and vegetation, create more forest firebreaks and raise awareness.

-"People have to be aware that if the fire danger is critical extreme that they cannot have barbecues, they cannot throw cigarettes, they cannot set fires, because those are the causes of the fires we are having now in the Mitterrand region and all over Europe," he said.
+"People have to be aware that if the fire danger is critical extreme that they cannot have barbecues, they cannot throw cigarettes, they cannot set fires, because those are the causes of the fires we are having now in the Mediterranean region and all over Europe," he said.

 Meanwhile, it is estimated that wildfires cost the EU around €2.5bn per year — although the hidden costs of forest fires are difficult to calculate.